Cold case victim 'Corona Girl' identified after more than 30 years

 JARRELL, Texas — In a major breakthrough, the Williamson County Sheriff’s Office identified the victim in a more than 30-year-old cold case.

-A victim previously only known as “Corona Girl,” because she was wearing a Corona T-shirt, has been identified as Sue Ann Huskey, mother Sue Bryant confirmed to KVUE on Tuesday.
+A victim previously only known as “Corona Girl” because she was wearing a Corona beer T-shirt when she was found has been identified as Sue Ann Huskey, mother Sue Bryant confirmed to KVUE on Tuesday.

 Bryant, who lives in Hughes Springs, Texas, said a detective informed one of her daughters of a DNA match in the case.

+“I just – I know where she’s at now," Bryant said over the phone.
+"She was my baby daughter."

 Huskey’s body was found on Sept.
-25, 1989, on the west side of Interstate Highway 35 Exit 277 in Jarrell.
+25, 1989, on the west side of Interstate Highway 35 Exit 277 in Jarrell, Texas.
 She had been dead for about two weeks at the time, according to authorities.
-She was wearing a Corona beer promotional T-shirt that she had shredded the hem and sleeves of.
+She was wearing a promotional T-shirt that she had shredded the hem and sleeves of.

 She was between 5 feet, 1 inch and 5 feet, 2 inches tall, between 110 and 120 pounds and had short, light brown hair.